December 10, 2005

 More and more Microsofties are complaining that the company is corporate and bureaucratic and, to be specific, empty nights and weekends.

 I haven’t visited them for a few years now, and have no special insight into whether it’s true.
 But I can tell you this: It sure wasn’t that way in the past.
-I still recall a passionate, raised-voices Bill Gates and I had about industry futures … after midnight … while dressed in black tie … at his girlfriend’s apartment.
+I still recall a passionate, raised-voices discussion Bill Gates and I had about industry futures … after midnight … while dressed in black tie … at his girlfriend’s apartment.
 And that wasn’t an isolated incident.

 And this spirit kept up well into the 1990s.
 I was on the phone with Jon Roskill (an influential marketing manager for Visual Basic, in essence, whatever his exact title is or was) on a Monday, and he commented that he was having trouble getting his head back into work after a long absence.
 I politely inquired as to the nature of his time off.
 It turned out he’d left work at 3:30 pm the prior Friday and gone camping for the weekend.